DraganAleksic99/e-store/README.md

 # eStore

-eStore is an online store that has a product catalog that customers can browse by category and page, a shopping cart where users can add and remove products, and a checkout where customers can enter their details and place their orders.
+Online store that has a product catalog that customers can browse by category and page, a shopping cart where users can add and remove products, and a checkout where customers can enter their details and place their orders.

 ## Stack